By Timothy Conway -- © Copyright 2007.

 It is this colossal, conditioned attachment to always having to interpret one's experience at a "level 2" ideology that leads so many ACIM adherents to be perceived by their loved ones as caught in a cultic straitjacket, incapable of being free to respond flexibly, skillfully and with true wisdom, empathy and compassion for what happens within this Divine dream of life.

 Along this line, ACIM’s premise that “only defenselessness confers true strength” could lead to a foolhardy, naïve version of pacifism in the face of determined aggression (see the ACIM’s teachings on “turn the other cheek”).
 Mahatma Gandhi himself, the eminent pioneer of the modern-era’s practice of nonviolent (ahimsa) resistance to evil, actually clarified that a continuum of responses must be part of the repertoire of any satyagrahi (truth-force proponent).
-For instance, he thought Poles justified in taking up arms against vicious German Nazi invaders, because the thoroughly brainwashed Nazis were incapable of converting to the good; similarly, Gandhi often gave the example of a woman about to be raped by some madman—a male passerby would most likely need to act with physical force to restrain the madman, not just work on his own inner attitude about the situation.
+For instance, he thought Poles justified in taking up arms against vicious German Nazi invaders, because the thoroughly brainwashed Nazis were incapable of converting to the good; similarly, Gandhi often gave the example of a woman about to be raped by some madman—a male passerby would most likely need to act with physical force to restrain the madman, not just work on his own inner attitude about the situation and pretend that the rape-about-to-happen was "perfect."

 ACIM’s doctrines, like those of numerous New Thought groups, exclusively focus on inner attitude change, and therefore when taken too literally or to extremes can be seen as subversive to the proper functioning of a rational, just society—such as when the Text advises adherents not to bother attempting to change the world, but instead simply to change their thinking about the world.
 This can easily lead to adherents growing apathetic over our society’s injustices rather than remaining conscientiously active at the level of our public policies (i.e., politics) for the sake of progressive solutions and greater justice in the realm of economics, the environment, and social relations (think racism, sexism, ageism, etc.).
 As some have charged, such apathy plays right into the core strategy of right-wing Republicans in the USA and right-wing groups around the world, who are fiercely invested in maintaining the status quo that so richly benefits themselves and their patrons, and who nastily try to suppress and vilify progressive activists trying to enact policies leading to greater fairness and sharing of wealth for the poor.

-Thankfully, Marianne Williamson, a very popular longtime "moderate" teacher of ACIM since the 1980s, has shown in her other work (like her eloquent book The Healing of America and her activist ministry in Detroit) that one can inwardly espouse certain ACIM principles while outwardly remaining involved with society.
+Thankfully, Marianne Williamson, a very popular longtime "moderate" teacher of ACIM since the 1980s, has shown in her other work (like her eloquent book The Healing of America and her activist ministry in Detroit) that one can inwardly espouse certain ACIM principles while outwardly remaining involved with society and progressive solutions to pressing problems.

 Speaking briefly but appreciatively of the good points contained within ACIM, we can gladly approve of ACIM's teachings on cognitive psychology, mind retraining, undoing the perception of fear and guilt with love and innocence, the importance of relationship and authentic forgiveness, and the realization [at the Absolute Truth-level, not the pragmatic, conventional level!] that "nothing bad/sinful has ever truly happened."
 This is all very sound wisdom within the limited, flawed metaphysical context that ACIM presumes and the condescending tone that the ACIM material uses in speaking to the reader.